zap150/besthea/README.md

 **Usage**

-The `install` target installs `libbesthea.a` to `build/lib` and executable examples to `build/bin` together with example mesh files.
+The `install` target installs `libbesthea.a` to `build/lib`, public headers to `build/include/besthea`, and executable examples to `build/bin` together with example mesh files.
 After `cd ./bin`, one can run an example
 ```
 ./uniform_tensor_neumann --mesh cube_192.txt --grid grid_cube_xy.txt
 ```